 - Teeth that are easily susceptible to breaking or falling out

-If you regularly experience these symptoms, you might consider setting up an appointment with your dentist as soon as possible.
+If you regularly experience these symptoms, you might consider setting up an appointment to visit dentist as soon as possible.
 The sooner you get in, the sooner your dentist can diagnose the problem and help you determine a solution.

 Common Dental Conditions